 Secondary Transition: Student-Centered Transition Planning

-What is student-centered transition planning?
+- What is student-centered transition planning and why is it important?